 There are several scenarios where lifting your home or building can be a viable way to protect it and improve it—when you need to prevent flooding, replace a crumbling or settling foundation, add a story, add head room in a basement, or increase space in a commercial building.

 "Wolfe House Movers is a pleasure to work with.
 I have personally done over 20 lifts with Wolfe and each lift is better than the last.
-As a General Contractor managing multiple project it is nice to know that I can trust them to get the job done They are penultimate professionals and I look forward to work with them again soon."
+As a General Contractor managing multiple projects, it is nice to know that I can trust them to get the job done.
+They are penultimate professionals and I look forward to working with them again soon."

 Ken Short - Google review

-Did you know that you could add a story under a lifted house?
-If you need to add a story to your house, you don’t have to waste time and money removing and rebuilding a perfectly good roof, not to mention cleaning or remodeling the story just beneath the roof.
-We can elevate the existing structure to just above the new desired height (typically between 9 to 12 feet).
-A new wood floor system is then built on the existing foundation walls and exterior frame walls are set in place.
-Once all the bearing points are in place, our crew will return to set the house onto the newly-constructed first floor.
+Did you know that you can add a story under a lifted house?
+If you need an additional story, you don’t need to waste time and money removing and rebuilding a perfectly good roof, not to mention cleaning or remodeling the story under it.
+We simplify the process by elevating your existing structure to just above the desired height of your new story (typically between 9 to 12 feet) and support it securely on cribbing while your contractor constructs the new floor system and walls on your new or existing foundation.
+When all of the bearing walls are in place, our crew returns to set the house onto the newly constructed first floor.

-If your basement has a low ceiling, or it’s just a partial basement or a crawlspace, you’ll either need to raise the house or lower the basement floor.
-With the first option, we raise your house to an elevation that gives you the desired head room in your basement area.
-With option two, we support your house right where it is and excavate under it.* Combining these two options is possible, and we would be happy to discuss them with you.
-In many cases, it is wise for the homeowner to consult an architect for a professional opinion on which option to choose. *Please note that we offer our under-excavation services only in conjunction with our house lifting service.
+If your basement is just a crawlspace or partial basement, you may want to add some headspace.
+There are two options to do this: raise the house, or lower the basement floor.
+With the first option, we raise your home to an elevation that gives you the desired headroom in your basement area.
+With the second option, we support your house right where it is and excavate under it.* Combining these two options is also possible, and we are happy to discuss them with you.
+In many cases, it is wise for the homeowner also to consult an architect, engineer, or general contractor for a professional opinion on which option to choose. *Please note that we offer our under-excavation services only in conjunction with our house lifting service.

 We serve most states east of the Mississippi River, plus Iowa and Missouri.
 We also serve the west coast, including California, Washington, Oregon, Idaho, Nevada, Utah, and Arizona.
-Our moving services for historic restoration/preservation and large masonry structure projects only.View Our Service Area
+Our moving services for historic restoration/preservation and large masonry structure projects are available nationwide.View Our Service Area

 Please use our contact form or give us a call at 610-488-1020 to discuss your project or if you have any questions about our process.